dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Runtime-Tables.md

 ---
 layout: page
-title: Runtime Tables
+title: Azure Runtime Tables
 ---

-# Runtime Tables
+# Azure Runtime Tables

 Orleans maintains a number of internal tables for different runtime mechanisms.
-Here we list all the tables and provide more details on their internal structure.
+Here we list all the tables as they are organized if Azure is used as the system store, and provide more details on their internal structure.
+When SQL, ZooKeepr, Consul and other technologies are used for system store, organization and exact structure of the data may vary, but the general idea stays the same.

 Runtime tables: